ircv3/ircv3-specifications/extensions/extoidc.md

 This subcommand fetches the info of the Relying Party as registered with the server, as well as the requested claim scopes and other information of the authentication request for a given session ID.

-It should provide the information in an array containing the following items:
+It should provide the information in a JSON string array containing the following items:

 0. A relying party metadata object, as defined in [OpenID Connect Dynamic Client Registration § 2](https://openid.net/specs/openid-connect-registration-1_0.html#ClientMetadata)
-1. The full [Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) sent by the Relying Party, **with the exception of the login_token_hint, which contains the shared secret.**
+1. The full [Authentication Request](https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest) sent by the Relying Party, **with the exception of the login_hint_token, which contains the shared secret.**

 ### `extoidc config`